Miserlou/SoundScrape/README.md

 SoundScrape
 ==============

 **SoundScrape** makes it super easy to download artists from SoundCloud.
-Automatically creates ID3 tags as well!
+It even automatically creates ID3 tags as well, which is handy.

 Usage
 ---------